Triangular election in France: Bipolarization and tripolarization

 The relationship between bipolarization, tripolarization and the number of second rounds is therefore as follows:

-In the event of bipolarization, voters will massively shift to two political camps (in a more or less balanced way).
-In this situation, the other candidates will then receive very few votes: in general, they will not reach the minimum threshold of registered voters to qualify for the second round.
+In the event of bipolarization, voters shift massively to two political camps, in a more or less balanced way.
+In this situation, other candidates will then receive very few votes: in general, they will not reach the threshold for the second round.
 Bipolarization thus favours duels between two parties.